longwind48/convo-miner/README.md

 neighbourhood, this truth is so well fixed in the minds of the surrounding families, that he is considered the rightful property of some one or other of their daughters. {O}

-“My dear Mr. Bennet,” said his lady to him one day, “have you heard that Netherfield Park is let at last?” {B-START}
+“My dear Mr. Bennet,” {B-START} said his lady to him one day, {O}
+“have you heard that Netherfield Park is let at last?” {I-START}

 Mr. Bennet replied that he had not. {O}